Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 Hug Point Recreation Site

 You’ll find Hug Point just five miles south of Cannon Beach.
-Wander north on the beach to find a seasonal waterfall, caves, and tidepools.
+Wander north on the beach to find a seasonal waterfall, caves, and tide pools.
 Be sure to visit at low tide to prevent becoming stranded by the incoming tide.

 Oswald West State Park